-As of June 30, 2022 and 2021, the University recorded a receivable for the outstanding line of credit balance of \$70.5 million from St. Christopher's Hospital within prepaid and other assets.
-While St. Christopher's Hospital has plans to return to profitability, due primarily to the current operating losses and uncertainty resulting from COVID-19, the University established a \$35.3 million reserve against the \$70.5 million outstanding balance on the line of credit supporting the St. Christopher's Children Hospital's operations.
+As of June 30, 2023, and 2022, the University recorded a receivable for the outstanding line of credit balance of \$70.5 million from St. Christopher's Hospital within prepaid and other assets.
+In fiscal year 2022, the University established a \$35.3 million reserve against the \$70.5 million outstanding balance on the line of credit supporting the St. Christopher's Children Hospital's operations.